emabello42/SDCN-behavioral-cloning/README.md

 #### 3. Submission code is usable and readable

-The *model.py* file contains the code for training and saving the convolution neural network.
+The *model.py* file contains the code for training and saving the convolutional neural network.
 Additionally, *data_loader.py* file contains the code for loading the dataset.
 Both files show the pipeline I used for training and validating the model, and they contain comments to explain how the code works.

 ### Model Architecture and Training Strategy